tquizzle/vtechify-dep/_posts/2012-12-22-how-to-move-critical-windows-folders-to-other-local-disks.md

 Now comes the proof.
 Change directories to E:&#92;.
 Type dir and see what you see.
 You should see &#8221; Users [D:&#92;Users]&#8221;

-Now restart your computer and you&#8217;re done.
+Now restart your computer and you're done.

 Congratulations!